gvanem/Dump1090/README.md

 ## How this program works?

-The code is very documented and written in order to be easy to understand. <br>
+The code is very documented and written in order to be easy to understand. <nl>
 For the diligent programmer with a *Mode S* specification at hand, it should be trivial to understand how it works.